kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Contains Issues with exploratory analysis that might be completed, but whose implications are still unknown
-- We are moving these material to gdocs (e.g., DSE and CDSE) and closing these issues
+- We are moving these materials to gdocs (e.g., DSE and CDSE) and closing these issues
 - TODO(*): Remove this when all bugs are closed